FAQ

 What is a superabsorber?

-Superabsorbents, or superabsorbent polymers (SAP), are materials that can absorb and store large quantities of water in relation to their own weight.
-This characteristic makes them particularly valuable for agriculture, especially in dry regions or during periods of drought, as they help to use water efficiently and retain moisture in the soil for longer.
+Superabsorbents, or superabsorbent polymers (SAP), are materials that can absorb and store large amounts of water relative to their own weight.
+This property makes them particularly valuable for agriculture, especially in dry regions or during periods of drought, as they help to use water efficiently and retain moisture in the soil for longer.

 Properties